The Boy Who Lived – inspired camp

 Year 2 – Chamber of Secrets

-I loved seeing 2 kids from the previous week’s camps come to hang and also had a few of the students from last years summer camp come!
+I loved seeing 2 kids from the previous week’s camps come to hang and had a few of the students from last year’s summer camp come!

-The first day just like Year 1, they entered Platform 9 3/4, entered the Great fall and were sorted into their house.
-Since we had new to the camp students that didn’t have their house from the year before; students could choose to be re-sorted.
+On the first day, just like Year 1, they entered Platform 9 3/4, entered the Great fall, and were sorted into their house.
+Since we had new to the camp students that didn’t have their house from the year before, students could choose to be re-sorted.

 Once sorted, they started to sew together house crests and prepping for their capes; they also started on making wands the first day.
 We had some trivia and the kids got to know each other.

-During the rest of the week, they also made their animals, chalkboard art and bath bombs with Barmaid Soap Company.
+They also made their animals, chalkboard art, and bath bombs with Barmaid Soap Company during the rest of the week.